IL01DI/dg/HOW TOs/how to sync obsidian vault.md

 > - [Git](https://obsidian.md/plugins?id=obsidian-git)

 > [!hint] Advice
-> There are many ways to sync, but here you can follow the one I provide, so it may work for you.
+> There are many ways to sync, but you can follow here the one I provide, so it may work for you.
-> Even if there are untested devices, you can also proceed the steps similarly, unless you don't know what you are doing.
+> Even if there are untested devices, you can also proceed these steps similarly, unless you don't know what you are doing.
-> I assume you that you don't have vaults neither on Linux and iOS, only Windows.
+> I assume you that you don't have vaults neither on Linux nor on iOS, only Windows.
 >
 > Tips:
 > - Avoid creating your vault in iOS first.
-> - To setup, it is recommended using Windows.
+> - To set up, it is recommended using Windows.

 # Windows

 1. Open your web browser and go to your repo, or create a new one if you haven't.
-2. Click the green button "Code" and open Github Desktop.
+2. Click the green button "Code" and open GitHub Desktop.

 ## 1.1.
 Current vault
 If you currently have a vault, you can import it to the git folder.
 To do so: